An enlarged heart isn’t a disease in itself. Rather, it usually signals a different, underlying problem with the heart.

 The best way to protect your heart is proactively.
 A healthy diet, regular exercise and not smoking or quitting smoking, are all things that help protect your heart health.

-Mercado suggests the DASH diet as a good way to stay heart healthy.
+Wyskoarko suggests the DASH, Mediterranean or Vegan diet as a good way to stay heart healthy.
 He also said that even patients with heart conditions can and should exercise.

 If you have questions about your heart health, talk with your care team.